“There is no such thing as a Docker container!”

 And you’d be right.
 Unfortunately, I haven’t been able to ascertain the provenance of those files.

 Are they an implementation detail of an OCI spec?
-Does they predate the burgeoning popularity and ubiquity of containers?
+Do they predate the burgeoning popularity and ubiquity of containers?
 After all, the files are listed in the useradd

 man page in the FILES